ashish-frozo/VivaranAI/README.md

 3. Make your changes
 4. Add tests for new functionality
 5. Run the test suite (`python -m pytest`)
+6. Test on the production system using the frontend dashboard
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
+7. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to the branch (`git push origin feature/amazing-feature`)
+8. Push to the branch (`git push origin feature/amazing-feature`)
-8. Open a Pull Request
+9. Open a Pull Request

 ## 📄 License